Understanding Parkinson’s Disease

 What is Parkinson’s Disease?

 Parkinson’s disease is a degenerative neurological disorder affecting the movement of the body.
 Currently, there is no cure for Parkinson’s disease.
 However, proper treatment may significantly improve the symptoms.
-The early symptoms of Parkinson’s disease are often barely noticeable but progressively become worse.
+The early symptoms of Parkinson’s disease are often barely noticeable but progressively become worse over time.

 Early signs and symptoms of Parkinson’s disease may include: